Neoj1sec142/Java-etc/sect2/oop/one/oop1.md

 * oop in java is a programming approach that focuses on using objects and classes as the building blocks of the program
 * the major focus of oop is reusability
+#### Pillars of OOP:
+* Abstraction
+* Encapsulation
+* Inheritance
+* Polymorhpism

+Abstraction - means abstracting only the details/data which migh concern
+    the user
+Encapsulation - similarly in encapsulation we try to encapsulate all the
+    data as a single entity
+Inheritance - in programming, one element can inherit various
+    characteristics and capabilities from another element.
+Inheritance is important because it supports the conecpt of reusability
+PolyMorphism - poly = many morphism = forms in programming data comes in
+    many forms via array string int obj ...